MD-Zayed-Al-Sajed/Autonomous-Home-Automation-System-Embedded-Multi-Sensor-Control-Engine/README.md

 A self-regulating, embedded automation engine built from scratch using raw C++, integrating multiple sensors and actuators to create a fully autonomous decision-making environment inside a home.
 The system dynamically responds to real-time signals, maintains internal state, and performs coordinated actions without cloud dependency or pre-built frameworks.
 It resembles early robotics/cybernetic feedback systems.

 WHAT MAKES IT UNIQUE?
-This is NOT a typical home automation system because it is a small cyber-physical system designed like a primitive organism.
+It is a small cyber-physical system designed like conceptual biocompute patterns.
 It reacts, adapts, self-regulates, uses feedback loops, requires no cloud, It is fully autonomous.

 ![Home Automation System](https://github.com/user-attachments/assets/4816fa3c-aae2-42ab-97c9-a78c9f02eddd)